rindPHI/isla/README.md

 ISLa: Input Specification Language
 ==================================

 ISLa is a specification language for constraints on structured inputs conforming to a given, context-free grammar.
 It contains the language of SMT (z3) formulas as an island language, and adds the power of structural quantifiers over derivation trees on top.
-ISLa supports universal and existential quantifiers as well as structural predicates (e.g., "occurs before").
+ISLa supports universal and existential quantifiers as well as structural predicates (e.g., " occurs before").
 Its generation mechanism uses feedback from z3 to solve atomic "semantic" formulas, and constructive insertion for eliminating existential quantifiers.
 Universal quantifiers and structural predicates are treated by a top-level, deterministic breath-first search.

 ## Example